acumos/workbench/docs/mlwb-user-guide/notebook-component/notebook-wc-user-guide.rst

 1. **Notebook Sorting**

-  User can sort the notebook list by choosing either one of following options - By Notebook Created Date, By Notebook Name, By Notebook ID.
+  User can sort the notebook list by choosing either one of following options - By Notebook Created Date, By Notebook Name.

 2. **Search with Notebook metadata**